Will I be able to get a mortgage age 70?

 You will also need to consider how you wish to repay the mortgage capital?
 A short mortgage term can make the monthly payments very high if you are repaying the capital each month, whereas an interest only mortgage will leave you with the problem of how to repay a lump sum without selling your home.

 I believe you would benefit from speaking to one of our independent mortgage advisers.
-Please call on 0344 346 3672 and tell the adviser the date of your question, they will be able to look at your situation and take it from there.
+Please call on 0344 346 3672 and one of our advisers will be able to look at your situation and take it from there.

 Answers provided in response to Ask the experts are based on the information provided and do not constitute advice under the Financial Services & Markets Act.
 They reflect the personal views of the authors and do not necessarily represent the views, positions, strategies or opinions of John Charcol.
 All comments are made in good faith, and John Charcol will not accept liability for them.